stelar-eu/klms-deploy/DEPLOY.md

 # Instructions to deploy STELAR KLMS

+The STELAR KLMS is a Kubernetes-based system, and as such, it requires deployment.
+Because of the complex nature of STELAR KLMS deployments, we have decided to employ a **configuration-as-code** approach, by using the (Jsonnet language)[https://jsonnet.org/] to code configuration logic.

+JSonnet is a very clever extension of JSON which allows large and complex JSON objects to be composed in a proncipled manner.
+In many ways, this is reminiscent of the classis OMG Model-Driven Development approach, but significantly simplified.
+While JSonnet is Turing complete, it is a very simple language whose principles can be learned by a programmer in under one hour.

 The deployment of STELAR requires some tools and is performed by the following steps

- 0. Install Graphana Tanka
+ 1. Install Graphana Tanka and Jsonnet Bundler
+ 1. Update Jsonnet packages
  1. Have access to a kubernetes cluster.
- 2. Create a tanka environment.
+ 1. Create a tanka environment.
- 3. Apply the environment to the cluster.
+ 1. Apply the environment to the cluster.

 The steps are outlined below.

-## Install Graphana Tanka
+## Install Graphana Tanka and Jsonnet Bundler

 Tanka is a tool for simplifying Kubernetes deployment and configuration.
 Tanka is open-source and is being used by Graphana